metagenomics/submg/README.md

 </picture>

-submg aids in the submission of metagenomic study data to the European Nucleotide Archive.
+subMG aids in the submission of metagenomic study data to the European Nucleotide Archive.
 It can be used to submit various combinations of samples, reads, (co-)assemblies, bins and MAGs.
-After you enter your (meta)data in a configuration form, submg derives additional information where required, creates samplesheets and manifests and uploads everything to your ENA account.
-You can use a combination of manual and submg steps to submit your data (e.g. submitting samples and reads through the ENA web interface, then using the tool to submit the assembly and bins).
+After you enter your (meta)data in a configuration form, subMG derives additional information where required, creates samplesheets and manifests and uploads everything to your ENA account.
+You can use a combination of manual and subMG steps to submit your data (e.g. submitting samples and reads through the ENA web interface, then using the tool to submit the assembly and bins).